AdithyaViswanathan1/HeartWise/README.md

 - users directory: JSON files pertaining to each user
 - log.txt: List of websites scraped to create raw_scrape directory, cleaned_up directory, and knowledge base

-HOW TO RUN:
+## HOW TO RUN:

-- NOTE: Make sure the libaries listed in the file are downloaded in your local machine.
+- NOTE: Make sure the libaries listed in the following files are downloaded on your local machine.
 (Most are pre-installed with Python so only a few need to be taken care of)

 - (OPTIONAL) Run webcrawler.py.
 This will create/overwrite the files & directories: cleaned_up, raw_scrape, kb.json, knowledge_base.p, and log.txt